UW-Social/.github/profile/README.md

 ### UW Event-Runners
 A Registered Student Organization at UW for more opportunities.
 ### Project Overview
 This document will contain all necessary information about the technology stack, features, database schema, and implementation details.
 Future development should reference this document to maintain consistency.
-See onboarding.md.
 ### Repository documentation
 See wiki.